Montana-Media-Arts/460_GameEngines-Fall2023/modules/week-10/_posts/2017-03-30-conclusions.md

 # Weekly Conclusions

-This week was just an introduction to Unreal.
-We will add some interaction next week.
+This week was based on particle systems in each engine.